14 May 15 DIRTY SECRETS ROOFING COMPANIES DON’T WANT YOU TO KNOW

-Most roofing companies are sending their sales people to knock on your door to inspect your roof.
+Most roofing companies are sending out sales people to knock on your doors and ask to inspect your roof.
 When they are done with the inspection, they immediately create a since of urgency or pretend that you only have a limited time to make a claim and that they need to get started right away.

-In some cases, these subcontractors will not even get paid by the middleman you hired to do your roof installation.
-If that happens, they may be able to file a mechanics lien on your property which is a further headache for you as a homeowner.
+In some cases, subcontractors will not even get paid by the middleman you hired to do your roof installation.
+If that happens, they will be able to file a mechanics lien on your property, which is just another hurdle and headache for you as a homeowner.

-The best course of action is to ensure that the roofing contractor you are hiring has the actual workers on their payroll and that they have workman’s comp insurance along with general insurance.
-If that is not the case, you want to avoid hiring such a roofing company at all costs.
+The best course of action is to ensure that the roofing contractor you are hiring has their own in-house factory trained/certified crews with the proper insurance.
+If that is not the case, it is not worth the risk.
+Find another contractor.

 Remember what we said earlier about door knockers or contractors that come to your home or call you uninvited?